 Don’t ask last minute.
 It’s best to make your customers aware before the tour that they may be asked to give a video testimonial.
 Bring this to their attention beforehand.
 People will feel more prepared and pay closer attention throughout the tour.

-If your tour company needs signed waivers, you can include a request for video release, right in the waiver.
-Keep in mind a customer may express to your company they are not comfortable being filmed.
+If your tour company needs signed waivers, you can include a request for video release right in the waiver.
+Keep in mind a customer may express to your company that they are not comfortable being filmed.
 That’s fine!
-You don’t need to take video on every trip and tour.
+You don’t need to take videos on every trip and tour.
 But most customers will be happy to express themselves on camera.

 Easy ways to get video testimonials

 You don’t need a whole camera crew and editing studio unless you’re looking for a big production.
 Video testimonials can easily be filmed on a smartphone, tablet or iPad.
 And your customer is likely to feel more comfortable in front of these devices.
 Your tour guides can shoot videos and take pictures of their group on their phone throughout the tour and upload them to a shared cloud (like Google Drive or Dropbox).
 They can even do simple editing on their phone if needed, such as cutting and trimming the video and putting filters on.